 One is to be aware of the mechanism of the mind, how the mind works, how the mind needs constantly occupation.
 Every moment mind needs to be occupied.
 It has become a mechanical tendency – you need occupation, you need occupation.
 Once you leave the so-called worldly occupations you become occupied in spiritual affairs, but you remain occupied.
 One is to be aware of this very process of the mind.
 That awareness of the mechanical process stops the process.
 Moments come – they break through – and you see something.
 That is not your thinking, not a by-product of your thought.

-QUESTION: Isn’t it possible to use that tendency of the mind, that engagement of the mind to good purpose?
+Q: Isn’t it possible to use that tendency of the mind, that engagement of the mind to good purpose?

-OSHO: No, there is no question of good purpose or bad purpose.
+Osho: No, there is no question of good purpose or bad purpose.
 Mind constantly deludes you.

-QUESTION: Maybe we can give it something very engaging, so beautiful that it will engage the mind to something that is the most beautiful of all.
+Q: Maybe we can give it something very engaging, so beautiful that it will engage the mind to something that is the most beautiful of all.

-OSHO: It may be beautiful, it may be good, but an occupied mind cannot transcend itself.
+Osho: It may be beautiful, it may be good, but an occupied mind cannot transcend itself.

-OSHO: Your mind or my mind cannot conceive something beyond it.
+Osho: Your mind or my mind cannot conceive something beyond it.
 The beauty must be below the mind.
 If something beyond is to be conceived, the mind must cease to be.

-OSHO: Who can give?
-The mind gives itself….
+Osho: Who can give?
+The mind gives itself . . .

 Osho: You are giving it!

-QUESTION: No, no, I’m not.
+Q: No, no, I’m not.

 Osho: And you are thinking it is so beautiful.

-QUESTION: No, no, no.
+Q: No, no, no.

 Osho: That is your mind giving it.

-QUESTION: No, I am not thinking it is so beautiful.
+Q: No, I am not thinking it is so beautiful.
 The mind likes enjoyment, yes?

-QUESTION: Fine.
+Q: Fine.
 Now, if the mind likes enjoyment, it will naturally be enjoyed with thoughts.
 Now is it possible that there is one thought that can be in the mind that is so beautiful it will keep the mind entertained until it finds something that is ultimate beauty – namely bliss, the Self?
 Is that possible?

 Osho: It is not possible.
 (Laughter)

-OSHO: It is not possible because mind likes enjoyment, that is right.
+Osho: It is not possible because mind likes enjoyment, that is right.
 Why does it like enjoyment? – To forget itself.
 It likes enjoyment to be occupied, to be engaged, to forget oneself.
 A mind which is constantly trying to forget oneself is a mind which is constantly seeking some type of hypnosis, some type of unconsciousness.
 A mind which dreams or which is engaged in puja, in ceremony, in bhajan, in prayer, is a mind which is constantly escaping from oneself.
 And the mind which is escaping from oneself cannot know oneself; because to know oneself one has to cut this constant escapement.
 A thing may be beautiful; you may project beauty on it – but you are projecting it.
 There is nothing like beauty or ugliness; that division is made by our own projections.
 There is nothing beautiful, there is nothing ugly.
 Things are, they exist in themselves.
 Without our projections they are, simply they are.

 There is nothing beautiful, nothing ugly.
 But you can project, and escape from yourself.
 And we are always thinking how to escape from ourselves.
-It has become so burden-some to be oneself, it has become so ugly, it has become so tense to be oneself.
+It has become so burdensome to be oneself, it has become so ugly, it has become so tense to be oneself.
 We are – in love, in beauty, in films, in wine, in meditation even – we are escaping from ourselves.

 That is to be understood: why are you escaping from yourself?
 And you cannot come to you through any escape from you.
 The active must cease.
 The constant seeking for pleasure, for enjoyment, must cease to be oneself, to know oneself, to know who you are.

-QUESTION: What becomes of the desire?
+Q: What becomes of the desire?
 Let’s say you escape all worldly pleasures?
 Now how do you account for the desire that remains after you cut whatever it is you cut?

-OSHO: Something new happens.
+Osho: Something new happens.
 The desire is gone; the very seeking for the enjoyment is gone.

 Then really comes the divine enjoyment, the bliss you are seeking.
 It cannot come – it is not possible – through your occupation.
 It comes only in an unoccupied mind, in an aware mind – unoccupied, totally unoccupied.
 It comes – the bliss comes, God comes, the divine comes.
 It comes, not through your escape from yourself, but through your coming to yourself.
 How can you come when you are engaged in enjoyment?

-QUESTION: If realization, if the ultimate beauty or knowledge of god, of bliss, of reality, lies in the Self, why are we constantly trying to escape from the Self?
+Q: If realization, if the ultimate beauty or knowledge of god, of bliss, of reality, lies in the Self, why are we constantly trying to escape from the Self?
 It would seem to me if that’s where it all lays, what a cruel trick for nature to play on us.
 We run away from what we are most looking for – it seems illogical.

-OSHO: The bliss lies within oneself, but that you have gained from some scripture; you don’t know it.
+Osho: The bliss lies within oneself, but that you have gained from some scripture; you don’t know it.
 You don’t know there is bliss in oneself, there is God in oneself.
 If you know it, then there is no question.
 If you don’t know it, and this has become a borrowed part of your knowledge, then the question comes.
 The question is created by the borrowed knowledge, not by one’s own mind.
 You have not known the self; neither have you known the bliss; neither have you known God.
 If you have known it, then there is no question.

-QUESTION: Do you know all at once, or could one feel the bliss of the Self before confronting God?
+Q: Do you know all at once, or could one feel the bliss of the Self before confronting God?

-OSHO: No, there is no question of God!
+Osho: No, there is no question of God!
 The very bliss is God.

-QUESTION: You said earlier that the mind comes into a vacuum, if I understood correctly.
+Q: You said earlier that the mind comes into a vacuum, if I understood correctly.
 If the nature of the mind is to think, then to put the mind into a vacuum would be going against the nature of the mind.

-OSHO: No!
+Osho: No!
 That will be going certainly against the nature that we have known.
 There is no question of going against the nature; against the habit, yes.
 The nature is much more comprehensive.

-QUESTION: What is the nature of the mind?
+Q: What is the nature of the mind?

-OSHO: To think is the nature of the mind.
+Osho: To think is the nature of the mind.
 And if you don’t think then there is no mind.
 A state of no-mind comes, then you know.
 That is nature, this too is nature; that is not against this nature which creates ignorance, creates unknowing, creates conflict.
 We have not known the total mind; we have known only the mind which thinks.
 If you transcend it then you know the total mind – which knows.

 Thinking is one thing, knowing is quite another.

-QUESTION: The nature of the mind is to think, and then it ceases to think.
+Q: The nature of the mind is to think, and then it ceases to think.
 What do you do in order to cause it not to think?
 Does it naturally not think?

-OSHO: If you become aware of your thinking process, then the process by and by is dissolved.
+Osho: If you become aware of your thinking process, then the process by and by is dissolved.
 If you become aware, if you become aware of your thoughts, the passing, the going, the coming in and the going out of the thought – if you become simply aware, a witness then the process stops by itself.

-OSHO: It stops.
+Osho: It stops.
 And then there is no mind.
 Then you are.

-QUESTION: That’s a technique, which you’ve been discouraging.
+Q: That’s a technique, which you’ve been discouraging.

-OSHO: You can call it a technique, but when you call it a technique you have not understood…
+Osho: You can call it a technique, but when you call it a technique you have not understood . . .

 Because awareness is not a technique. (laughter) Awareness is not a technique. (laughter)